mliezun/bierecode/README.md

 The repository includes a GitHub Actions workflow that builds the site, provisions the KV namespace with Terraform, and deploys everything to Cloudflare Pages.
 Configure these repository secrets:
 - `CLOUDFLARE_API_TOKEN` – API token with permissions for Pages and Workers KV
 - `CLOUDFLARE_ACCOUNT_ID` – your Cloudflare account ID
-The Terraform state file is stored in the same KV namespace between deployments.
-This allows Terraform to remember the namespace ID without relying on an additional backend.
-The workflow runs whenever you push to `main` or update a pull request targeting `main` so you can preview infrastructure changes before merging.
+The Terraform state file is stored in the same KV namespace between deployments so Terraform remembers resource IDs such as the KV namespace and D1 database.
+The workflow runs whenever you push to `main` or update a pull request targeting `main`.
-On each run the workflow downloads this file before `terraform init`.
-If the file is missing but the namespace already exists, the workflow imports that namespace into the new state so `terraform apply` can proceed.
-After the run the updated state file is uploaded back to KV.
+On each run the state file is downloaded before `terraform init`.
+If it is missing but the resources already exist, the workflow imports them (KV namespace, Pages project, and D1 database) into the new state so `terraform apply` can proceed.
+Immediately after `terraform apply` the updated state file is uploaded back to KV so later steps cannot leave it stale.
-The import step uses the format `<account_id>/<namespace_id>` required by the Cloudflare provider.
+The import commands use the format `<account_id>/<resource_id>` required by the Cloudflare provider.
 If the Cloudflare Pages project `bierecode-site` does not exist, the workflow creates it automatically before deploying.
 Custom domains `www.bierecode.com` and `bierecode.com` are managed via the Cloudflare API.
 The workflow checks the current domain list and adds missing entries before deploying.